CsapoKrisztian/A38-Kanban-development/README.md

     - '8080:8080'
     environment:
       - frontend.url=http://localhost:3000
-# This should be your frontend url
+# This should be your frontend url in the line above

   frontend:
     image: kanban-frontend:latest